-- 3.2.
-Lunging cavessons are allowed with or without bit. - 2.12.
-A steward is authorized to check the bit of any Horse immediately after it leaves the competition arena and any discrepancy will be reported to the Judge at A and will entail result in immediate elimination, if confirmed.
-The checking of the bridle must be done with the greatest caution, as some Horses are very sensitive about their mouths (see FEI Steward's Manual).
-The Steward must use disposable surgical/protective gloves when checking the bridle (1 pair of gloves per horse) - 3.
-The equipment of the Horse in the Warm-up Arena will be as follows: - 3.1.
+2. The equipment in the Warm-up Arena will be as follows:

+- 2.1.
 All equipment for the warmup arena will be as per the Rules above (718.2) with the following additions: - standing martingales or auxiliary reins are permitted - double bridle is allowed when riding - side reins must not be fastened in place for an excessive amount of time, after which they must be unfastened allowing the horse to move freely for an acceptable amount of time before being re attached. - Lunge line must be attached to the inner ring of the bit or to the lunge cavesson. - Double lunge/long reining is allowed when the lunge line is attached in a way that it is only being used as a long rein (attached to the ring of the it).
-A double lunge may not be used as a draw rein. - 3.2.
-It is permitted to work the Horses ridden during warm-up but suitable footwear and protective headgear secured by a 3point retention harness is compulsory.
+A double lunge may not be used as a draw rein. - 2.2.
+It is permitted to work the Horses ridden during warm up, but suitable footwear and protective headgear secured by a 3point retention harness is compulsory.
 Failure to wear such protective headgear where and when required after being notified to do so by an official, shall result in a yellow warning card being issued to the athlete/rider

-4. Identification number:
+3. Identification number:

-- 1. The OC / SHB may provide on the Schedule that all Horses entered in the Competition shall be provided with an identification number for the duration of the Vaulting Event.
-It is compulsory that this number be worn by the Horse while actively competing and at any time while working in the exercise or schooling areas or being hand walked (from the time of arrival until the end of the Event) so that the Horse can be identified by Officials including Stewards. - 2.
+- 3.1.
+The OC / SHB may provide on the Schedule that all Horses entered in the Competition shall be provided with an identification number for the duration of the Vaulting Event.
+It is compulsory that this number be worn by the Horse while actively competing and at any time while working in the exercise or schooling areas or being hand walked (from the time of arrival until the end of the Event) so that the Horse can be identified by Officials including Stewards. - 3.2.
 Failure to display this number (where this is required in the Schedule) incurs first a verbal warning and, in the case of repeated offence, a Yellow Warning Card imposed on the Lunger by the Ground Jury or the Chief Steward.
 Substituted Horses should be given a different number to the Horse being substituted and all officials/ground jury should be advised of the substituted Horse and the new ID number.
 The new ID number must be changed on all necessary score sheets.
 The new ID number would apply only if the substituted Horse has not been used in the competition before the substitution.